Introduction: the problem of religious language

 Tillich’s theory of symbolic language

-Paul Tillich thought that religious language could be meaningful by being symbolic and that most religious language was symbolic.
-Consider what happens when a Christian looks at a crucifix.
+To understand symbolic meaning, consider what happens when a Christian looks at a crucifix.
 It means something to them.
 A crucifix is not a word, but it still inspires meaning in the mind of a person who sees it.
 Tillich thinks religious language functions like that.
 When a person hears religious language, e.g. “God be with you”, the effect on their mind is just like the effect of seeing a crucifix.
 The meaning they feel is a result of the words functioning symbolically.

-Tillich makes a clear distinction between: words as signs v words as symbols.
-What is the difference from a sign saying Fiji, and the Flag?
-A sign attaches a label, but the symbol participates in it what it points to (e.g. the cross is a powerful symbol because it represents Christianity and points to the death of Jesus).
+Tillich’s theory on how symbolic meaning works.
+To explain symbols, Tillich explains how they do more than mere signs.
+A sign attaches a label, but a symbol participates in it what it points to (e.g. the cross is a powerful symbol because it points to Jesus’ sacrifice).
 There are four things that symbols do which make give them symbolic meaning, for Tillich, which is called theory of participation.